vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

 # FeLS - Fetch Landsat & Sentinel Data from google cloud
 Find and download Landsat and Sentinel-2 data from the public Google Cloud

-The script downloads the index.csv file listing all available Landsat or Sentinel-2 tiles.
-Then searches the file for one scene that matches user parameters.
+The script downloads the index.csv file listing all available Landsat or Sentinel-2 tiles, then searches the file for one scene that matches user parameters.
 Once found, it downloads the image files.

 Small demo video: https://youtu.be/8zCs0nxl-rU

-You may either install the package through pip:
+Developed with/for Python 3.4+ (might work in earlier 3.x though) You may either install the package through pip:

 `       pip install fels`

 or if using a conda environment, the following steps are recommended to create and install dependencies:
-`       conda create --name fetchLSGC python=3.6`
+`       conda create --name fetchLSGC python=3`
 Switch to the new environment (`source activate fetchLSGC` in Linux), and install the gdal dependency from conda-forge `       conda config --add channels conda-forge`
 `       conda install gdal`